The New Year is a joyful time that signals a clean slate and I, for one, am completely energized by the notion of possibility.

 Once the cohort has identified the general theme of the family resolution, identify ways each member will contribute, including how often, and plan for brief but regular check-ins to assess progress and make modifications.
 Even though New Year’s resolutions are associated with 365 days to achieve them, think outside the norm.
 Your family might be able to tend to two or more in one year.
 Watch less television and clean out those closets.

 To rush and be overworked is the American way.
-In fact, according to Fortune, Americans work 25% more than Europeans and experience a myriad of health risks associated with stress.
+In fact, according to Fortune, Americans work 25 percent more than Europeans and experience a myriad of health risks associated with stress.

 Review with your family members a list of fun ways they might enjoy decompressing: bubble baths to relieve tension; offer weekly hand massages and should rubs.
 Whatever speaks to you and your child, commit to just one.